-Investing in U.S. real estate is still one of the best investment opportunities that are loaded with tax advantages.
-The key is to make sure your real estate is protected, beyond just having insurance.
+Investing in U.S. real estate is still one of the best investment opportunities loaded with tax advantages.
+The key is to make sure your real estate is protected beyond just having insurance.

-When investing in U.S. real estate it is important to make sure you protect your investments properly.
-The challenge is real estate has a few technical issues that need to be addressed if you are going to use LLCs for protection.
+When investing in U.S. real estate, it is important to make sure you protect your investments properly.
+The challenge is real estate has a few technical issues that need to be addressed if you will use LLCs for protection.

 Here are important real estate strategies to protect your investments: